jstrait/wavefile/README.markdown

 More examples can be found at <http://wavefilegem.com/examples>.

+# Installation

+First, install the WaveFile gem from rubygems.org:

+    gem install wavefile

+...and include it in your Ruby program:

+    require 'wavefile'

+Note that if you're installing the gem into the default Ruby that comes pre-installed on MacOS (as opposed to a Ruby installed via [RVM](http://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv/)), you should used `sudo gem install wavefile`.
+Otherwise you might run into a file permission error.

+# Compatibility

+WaveFile has been tested with these Ruby versions, and appears to be compatible with them:

+* MRI 2.5.1, 2.4.4, 2.3.7, 2.2.10, 2.1.10, 2.0

+2.0 is the minimum supported Ruby version.

+If you find any compatibility issues, please let me know by opening a GitHub issue.

+# Dependencies

+WaveFile has no external dependencies when used as a gem.

+However, it does have dependencies for local development, in order to run the tests.
+See below in section "Local Development".

 # Features

 This gem lets you read and write audio data!
 You can use it to create Ruby programs that work with sound.